The Importance of Custom Foot Insoles for Children

 Flat Feet or Fallen Arches

-Most toddlers have flat feet, but if arches don’t develop by age 6–7, custom insoles can help provide support and reduce strain.
+Most toddlers have flat feet.
+However, if arches do not develop by age 6–7, custom insoles can help.
+They provide necessary support and reduce strain on the feet.

 Overpronation or Supination

 Excessive inward (pronation) or outward (supination) rolling of the feet can affect posture, gait, and balance.
-Insoles help correct alignment.
+Custom insoles are designed to correct alignment and enable proper foot function.

 Frequent Foot or Leg Pain